Integrability and concentration of the truncated variation for the sample paths of fractional Brownian motions, diffusions and L\'{e}vy processes: Introduction

 The structure of the paper is as follows.
-In Section \ref{sect2} we introduce the chaining approach which will lead us to the main result on the concentration for processes with increments of exponential decay.
-Then in Subsection \ref{sect3} we discuss the application of the developed methodology to the fractional Brownian motions and then, in Section \ref{sect4} its improvement for a standard Wiener process and diffusions with moderate growth.
-In Section \ref{sect5} we deal with truncated variation of L\'{e}vy processes. \begin{rema} In the whole paper, any dependence of a nonnegative constant on some parameters is always indicated by listing them in brackets or in subscripts, for example, $C(n, \varepsilon)$ or $C_{n, \varepsilon}$. \end{rema}
+In Section~\ref{sect2}, we introduce the chaining approach which will lead us to the main result on the concentration for processes with increments of exponential decay.
+Then in Section~\ref{sect3}, we discuss the application of the developed methodology to the fractional Brownian motions and then, in Section~\ref{sect4} its improvement for a standard Wiener process and diffusions with moderate growth.
+In Section~\ref{sect5} we deal with truncated variation of L\'{e}vy processes.

+\begin{rema} In the whole paper, any dependence of a nonnegative constant on some parameters is always indicated by listing them in brackets or in subscripts, for example, $C(n, \varepsilon)$ or $C_{n, \varepsilon}$. \end{rema}